askarahodov/xyops/docs/data-structures.md

 The `schedule` type describes a repeating event (when and how frequent it should run jobs).
 It works similarly to the [Unix Cron](https://en.wikipedia.org/wiki/Cron) system, with selections of years, months, days, weekdays, hours and/or minutes.
 Each property should be an array of numerical values.
 If omitted, it means the same as "all" in that category (i.e. asterisk `*` in Cron syntax).

-For example, an event with this timing object would run once per hour, on the hour:
+For example, an event with this trigger object would run once per hour, on the hour:

 ```js
 {